Lunick55/ArcherGame/README.md

 # ArcherGame
 My Game Seminar class project.

-A small game where the player uses a bow and arrow to destroy small enemies, and achieve vitory!
+A small game where the player uses a bow & arrow to destroy small enemies, and achieve victory!

 Current build is under:
 ArcherTest/GameBuilds/FinalBuild/Archer Test.exe